sx-bet/sportx-js/README.md

 11. Subscribe to a game and get updates when any of the underlying markets (spread, money line, over under) change
 12. Subscribe to an address and get updates when that addresses' bookmaker orders change

-In any case, to get started, you'll need your private key and the environment you want to use.
-We recommend starting on rinkeby first.
-Example:
+In any case, to get started, you can either initialize via your ethereum private key or initialize via an existing web3 instance. *Ensure that the backing provider for the web3 instance matches the network.*

+### Initializing via ethereum private key

 ```typescript
 import { Environments, newSportX } from "@sportx-bet/sportx-js";